mikiriki-m/Inter-AS-MPLS-VPN-Lab/README.md

 Control Plane (Route Exchange)
 1. CE sends its routes to PE1
 2. PE1 translates these routes using the route distinguishers (RD) and sends them to ASBR1 using internal BGP (iBGP)
-3. ASBR1 sends the routes to ASBR2 using MP-BGP
+3. ASBR1 sends the routes to ASBR2 using MP-BGP.
 4. ASBR2 passes the routes to PE2, which advertises the routes to CE3.

 Data Plane (Packet Forwarding)